Topological Properties of Neumann Domains

-\begin{lem} Let $M$ and $f$ be as above and let $r\in\Sd\cap\textrm{int }M$.
-Then \begin{enumerate} \item There exists a neighbourhood, $U$, of $r$ such that $\Nd\cap U$ consists of four curves which meet with right angles at $r$. \item There exists a neighbourhood $V$, of $r$ such that the previous claim holds in $V$ and in addition, $f^{-1}\left(f\left(r\right)\right)\cap V$ consists of four curves which meet at $r$ and interlace with the four curves $\Nd\cap U$. \end{enumerate} \end{lem}

-\begin{rem} The case $f\left(r\right)=0$ is particularly interesting as it relates the nodal lines and the Neumann lines in the vicinity of $r$. \end{rem}

-\begin{proof} The first claim of the lemma is proved in \cite{McDFul_ptrs13} by examining the Taylor expansion of $f$ around $r$.
+Throughout this section we assume that $M$ is a 2-dimensional compact, orientable surface without boundary and $f$ is a Morse function on $M$.
+As saddle points play a major role in defining the Neumann line set, $\Nd$ (see definition \ref{def:ND_using_saddles}), it is useful in what follows to understand the local behavior of $\Nd$ in the vicinity of saddle points.
+The following lemma summarizes results of that kind, some of which appear in \cite{McDFul_ptrs13}. \begin{lem} Let $M$ and $f$ be as above and let $r\in\Sd$.
+Then \begin{enumerate} \item There exists a neighborhood $U$ of $r$ such that $\Nd\cap U$ consists of four curves which meet with right angles at $r$. \item There exists a neighborhood $V$ of $r$ such that the previous claim holds in $V$ and in addition, $f^{-1}\left(f\left(r\right)\right)\cap V$ consists of four curves which meet at $r$ and interlace with the four curves $\Nd\cap U$. \end{enumerate} \end{lem} \begin{rem} The case $f\left(r\right)=0$ is particularly interesting as it relates the nodal lines and the Neumann lines in the vicinity of $r$.\end{rem} \begin{proof} The first claim of the lemma is proved in \cite{McDFul_ptrs13} by examining the Taylor expansion of $f$ around $r$.
 The second claim follows similarly. \end{proof}

-We start by providing three basic lemmata which are relevant for proving that Neumann lines and Neumann domains form complementary sets (cf.~proposition \ref{prop:complementary_property_no_boundary}).